The-Fourth-Wall/FW-Education-Website/curriculum.md

     - simple problem solved in 4 different languages and compare methodologies
 - FW-425 (Data Structures Algorithms II)
   - description:
-    - The second iteration of the DSA course teaching you more advanced algorithms with a focus on problem spaces.
+    - The second iteration of the DSA course teaching you more advanced algorithms with a focus on problem
+    - spaces.
+  - time:
+    - ?? hours
   - programming:
     - DSA in C
   - references: